Undergraduate Course: Educational Studies 4: Independent Research Project in Education (EDUA10172)

 |Summary||This 40-credit course further develops students' research skills by involving them in designing, implementing and writing up a small-scale piece of research.
 Lecture and workshop activities during semester one build upon the research input of the first three years.
 Whilst a primary focus in the taught part of the course is the development of skills, knowledge and habits that will enable students to complete a successful research project, this is situated within the wider aims of the ITE programmes of developing the capacity for critical engagement with research and developing an enquiring disposition.

 The bulk of the taught element of Educational Studies 4 takes place in semester one of 4th year.
-In the introductory phase, students engage with general principles of research design, building on what they have learnt in Educational Studies courses in years 1-3 (including ethical considerations in relation to research in educational settings, the identification of a worthwhile topic for study and the generation of appropriate research questions or hypotheses).
+In the introductory phase, students engage with general principles of research design, building on what they have learnt in Educational Studies courses in years 1-3 (and equivalent courses on the MA Primary Education with Gaelic programme).
+Content in this phase includes ethical considerations in relation to research in educational settings, the identification of a worthwhile topic for study and the generation of appropriate research questions or hypotheses.

 The middle phase consists of specialist input in a range of research methods.
 There is an element of student choice to reflect the different kinds of research that students may want to undertake: a route provided by colleagues in Sports Science supports those students who wish to study aspects of biomechanics, sports physiology and skill acquisition in relation to primary or secondary physical education; a route that includes techniques such as critical discourse analysis which supports those students who do not wish to undertake data collection in schools or other educational settings; and a general route consisting of a range of qualitative and quantitative methods supports students undertaking a variety of qualitative, quantitative and mixed-methods projects in primary and secondary schools.
 The teaching of research methods builds upon what students have already learned in years 1-3, enabling them to extend and deepen their knowledge, and apply it to their own research design.